PACE-challenge/pacechallenge.org/2025/hs.md

 If the program does not halt in a reasonable time after reserving the signal, it will be stopped via SIGKILL.
 In this case the instance is counted as time limit exceeded.

 For this track solutions do not have to be optimal.
 However, solvers that produce incorrect solution will be disqualified.

+### Final Evaluation
+The final score will be computed over a set of 100 private instances that are similar to the 100 public instances.

 ## Input and Output